integration

 [Source: Dental Economics, Practice Efficiency Survey 2024]

 Put together: dental practices are losing new patients at the first contact point, watching scheduled revenue evaporate through no-shows, and leaving after-hours demand for competitors to capture.
 The front-desk bottleneck is the common thread.
-An AI receptionist integrated with Dentrix addresses all three failure modes without adding headcount.
+An AI receptionist working alongside your Dentrix front desk addresses all three failure modes without adding headcount.

 What VantaWeb costs for dental practices on Dentrix